federatedsecure/whitepaper/README.md

  </tfoot>
 </table>

 The workstation was able to handle the tasks in about a second on average.
 The laptop took about two to three times as long.
-This reflects the lower CPU and RAM clocks, and the fact that it was in energy conservation mode and simultaneously loaded with typical office tasks.
+This reflects the lower CPU and RAM clocks and the fact that it was in energy conservation mode and simultaneously loaded with typical office tasks.

-Perhaps most impressively, the Raspberry Zero, a device priced at five US Dollars, is sufficient to run three Federated Secure Computing servers and clients in parallel.
-The BCM2835 based system-on-a-chip is an order of magnitude slower than the larger machines, but still might be useful in propaedeutic or internet-of-things applications.
+Perhaps most impressively, the Raspberry Zero, a device priced at five USD, is sufficient to run three Federated Secure Computing servers and clients in parallel.
+The BCM2835-based system-on-a-chip is an order of magnitude slower than the larger machines but still might be useful in propaedeutic or internet of things applications.

-### Impact of server-server connectivity
+### 3.3.2.
+Impact of Server–Server Connectivity

-Most secure multiparty computation protocols engage in multiple rounds of communication between the servers, and SIMON (SImple Multiparty computatiON) is no exception.
+Most secure multiparty computation protocols engage in multiple rounds of communication between the servers.
 Consequently, the network overhead is expected to have a significant influence on computing time.

 The following benchmark connects two servers through different means with varying network latency.
-The baseline is the workstation as above hosting both servers.
+The baseline is the workstation, as above, hosting both servers.
 The internal latency is way below 1 millisecond and essentially zero.
-In the second case, the workstation as above and the laptop as above are connected by ethernet cables respectively WLAN through a router with 2 milliseconds latency.
-In the third case, another fast server is connected to the workstation over public internet with 28 milliseconds of latency:
+In the second case, the workstation, as above, and the laptop, as above, are connected by ethernet cables, respectively, WLAN through a router with 2 milliseconds latency.
+In the third case, another fast server is connected to the workstation over public internet with 28 milliseconds of latency.
+See Table 9.

-#### Table 9 – speed benchmarks depending on server-server connectivity (seconds)
+#### Table 9.
+Speed benchmarks depending on server connectivity (seconds).

 <table>
  <thead>